elarchi/elarchi/README.md

 # Hi there 👾 I'm Emilie Leury
-# A Web Developer, UX Designer and an Architect part.III
+# An Architect and UX designer who likes coding

 _